 Entering the Prize Draw

-1.The Yoto’s ultimate reading bundle prize draw (the “Prize Draw”) is open to UK and Republic of Ireland residents who are parents or guardians to any children aged under 16 years..
+1.The Yoto’s ultimate reading bundle prize draw (the “Prize Draw”) is open to UK and Republic of Ireland residents who are parents or guardians to any children aged under 16 years.
 World Book Day Limited (“WBD” or the “Promoter”) cannot accept entries from entrants aged under 16 and parents or guardians must enter on their behalf.

 2. The Prize Draw is not open to employees or agents of World Book Day, their group companies, affiliates, or commercial partners (including but not limited to World Book Day Ltd, The Publisher’s Association, National Book Tokens Ltd, The Booksellers Association, Yoto or their respective family members (spouse, parents, siblings and children) and household members, or anyone else connected to the Prize Draw).